I am a Research Fellow in the Centre for Mathematical Cognition at Loughborough, UK.

 My research interests involve examining the interactions between cognition and emotion and their functional implications.
-In particular, I am interested in understanding these interactions in learning and educational contexts.
+In particular, I am interested in understanding these interactions in learning and educational contexts, such as mathematics and writing.
 I examine individual differences in learning, cognition and anxiety using a variety of analytical methods, including finite mixture models.

-I completed my PhD and a postdoctoral fellowship at in the Melbourne School of Psychological Sciences .
-In 2017, I was also a research fellow in the Melbourne Centre for the Study of Higher Education.
+I completed my PhD and a postdoctoral fellowship at in the Melbourne School of Psychological Sciences, University of Melbourne .
+I have also worked as a postdoc at the Learning Lab, Department of Comparative Human Development, University of Chicago, and the Melbourne Centre for the Study of Higher Education, University of Melbourne.

 Drawing Connections to Close Achievement Gaps in Mathematics